-How To Report Nursing Home Neglect or Abuse in Nevada
+How To Report Nursing Home Neglect or Abuse in Las Vegas, NV

 If you suspect neglect or abuse in a nursing home, you should file a complaint with the Nevada Bureau of Health Care Quality and Compliance.
 You can do this by: